We will return to Niigata Tour in 2016.

 - Learn about sake from the world’s leading expert, John Gauntner, in an intimate class setting.
-Maximum group size is limited to twelve people.
+Maximum group size is limited to fourteen people.

 - Explore the area and visit four breweries during the brewing season.
 The brewers and rice growers will share their philosophies and approaches with the group during the tours and at the meals.